Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Discussion

 \subsection{Chemical enrichment due to mergers}

-{Galactic archaeology is a field of study focused on the structure and evolution of the Milky Way and other galaxies by analysing stellar populations, chemical abundances, and stellar kinematics, which serve as fossil evidence of their history \citep[e.g.,][]{Farouqi2025}.
-While galactic chemical enrichment involves multiple sources like supernovae and winds from massive stars \citep{2023MNRAS.522.3092L}, compact binary mergers are considered a primary site for the production of heavy r-process elements ($A \ge 120$; \cite{Kobayashi2023}.
-Traces of this ancient enrichment are found in the atmospheres of extremely metal-poor stars, whose compositions reflect the yields of individual nucleosynthesis events from the early Universe \citep{hansen2020}.}
+Galactic archaeology studies the structure and evolution of the Milky Way and other galaxies by analyzing stellar populations, chemical abundances, and stellar kinematics, which serve as fossil evidence of their history \citep[e.g.,][]{Farouqi2025}.
+Although galactic chemical enrichment involves multiple sources such as supernovae and winds from massive stars \citep{2023MNRAS.522.3092L}, compact binary mergers are considered a primary site for the production of heavy r-process elements ($A \ge 120$; \cite{Kobayashi2023}).
+Traces of this ancient enrichment are found in the atmospheres of extremely metal-poor stars, whose compositions reflect the yields of individual nucleosynthesis events from the early Universe \citep{hansen2020}.

-The ejecta from a BNS or a BH-NS merger are complex, consisting of both early-time dynamical ejecta and later-time winds from a post-merger accretion disk.
-The simulations presented in this work focus on this disk wind component.
+Ejecta from a BNS or BH-NS merger are complex, consisting of both early-time dynamical ejecta and later-time winds from a post-merger accretion disk.
+The simulations presented here focus on this disk wind component.
 Our suite of models shows that these winds can eject between $M \sim 0.001- 0.1 M_{\odot}$ (see Table \ref{tab:outflows}) of r-process material per event.
-The final nucleosynthetic yields are sensitive to the properties of the central engine and disk; for instance, our models with a lower disk-to-BH mass ratio (e.g., 3D-thin) could be representative of BH-NS merger scenarios and produce a specific abundance pattern.
+The final nucleosynthetic yields are sensitive to the properties of the central engine and disk.
+For instance, our models with a lower disk-to-BH mass ratio (e.g., 3D-Thin) may represent BH-NS merger scenarios and produce a specific abundance pattern.
 The ejecta are also sufficiently neutron-rich to synthesize a full complement of heavy elements, including a significant lanthanide abundance fraction ($X_{Lan} \sim 10^{-2}-10^{-4}$).

-A relevant question is how the yields from our models could account for the galaxy's r-process enrichment.
+A relevant question is how the yields from our models can account for the Galaxy's r-process enrichment.
 Considering a Milky Way BNS merger rate of $\sim$ 20-40 Myr$^{-1}$ \citep{Colom_2023,10.1093/mnras/stad2768}, the ejecta masses of $M \sim 0.001- 0.1 M_{\odot}$ per event found in our simulations are broadly sufficient to explain a dominant fraction of the Galactic r-process material.
-A robust assessment, however, requires detailed Galactic Chemical Evolution (GCE) models \citep[e.g.,][]{Chen_2025} which can self-consistently incorporate cosmological event rates, merger delay-time distributions, and the inhomogeneous mixing of ejecta into the star-forming interstellar medium.
+A robust assessment, however, requires detailed Galactic chemical evolution (GCE) models \citep[e.g.,][]{Chen_2025}, which can self-consistently incorporate cosmological event rates, merger delay-time distributions, and inhomogeneous mixing of ejecta into the star-forming interstellar medium.